Skip Navigation

-Created by the College Board, Pre-AP courses offer grade-level instruction designed to build the critical thinking skills students will need to succeed in AP courses.
-Although Pre-AP courses have been back-mapped from College Board AP courses, they do not grant college credit.
-Wilson Hall offers the following Pre-AP courses, which can be taken by students in the 8th or 9th grade: Honors English I, Honors English II, Honors Writing Lab, and World History.
+To help students prepare for success in AP coursework, Wilson Hall also offers Pre-AP courses in 8th and 9th grades.
+Created by the College Board, Pre-AP courses provide strong grade-level instruction designed to develop the critical thinking, reading, writing, and problem-solving skills students need for advanced academic work.
+While Pre-AP courses do not grant college credit, they help build a strong foundation for future success.
+Wilson Hall offers Pre-AP courses in Honors English I, Honors English II, Honors Writing Lab, and World History.

 According to The College Board, taking AP classes can help students: